 [d] overseeing compliance with applicable audit, accounting and reporting requirements.

-[a] approve a position description for, and the appointment of, the Co-Chief Executive Officers (the “Co-CEOs”) and approve their compensation in accordance with the Charter of the Compensation Committee;
+[a] approve a position description for, and the appointment of, the Chief Executive Officer and approve his compensation in accordance with the Charter of the Compensation Committee;

 [b] approve the appointment of senior management (taking into account the objectives of the Corporation’s Diversity Policy), approve their compensation, and oversee the evaluation of their performance;